 Albert Warlow, Sapper, 19902, Royal Engineers.
 Albert was born at Talbenny in 1886, the son of John and Mary Warlow.
 The family later moved to Chepstow, Monmouth.
 He enlisted at Merthyr Tydfil into the Royal Engineers, and served with the 56th Field Company, attached to the 3rd Division.
 One of the first Divisions to move to France, they remained on the Western Front throughout the war, and fought during the opening Battle of Mons, and in the epic retreat, from the Rearguard Action of Solesmes, through the Battle of Le Cateau, and down to the Marne, where the German Offensive was stopped.
 They followed the German withdrawal to the Hindenburg Line, where they met them in battle, and stopped the advance on Paris.
 The Division then moved north to Flanders, and took part in the Battle of La Bassée, and at the Battle of Messines, which were a prelude to the First Battle of Ypres.
 Albert was taken ill here, and died on 25 November 1914.
-He was 28 years old, and is buried at Cement House Cemetery, Belgium.
+He was 28 years old, and is buried in Cement House Cemetery, Belgium.
 Albert is not commemorated on the Talbenny Memorial, although he is commemorated on remembered on the Belgian War Memorial of Maisières, near Mons where the famous Battle of Mons took place on 23 August 1914.

 Unknown Sailor of the Great War